artxia/backup/rocket-booster-proxy/README.md

 });
 ```

 The route definitions should be stored as a JSON array in the `route-list` key of `namespace`.
 The KV namespace could be modified with [`wrangler`](https://developers.cloudflare.com/workers/cli-wrangler/commands#kvkey) or [Cloudflare API](https://api.cloudflare.com/#workers-kv-namespace-write-key-value-pair).
-The Reflare dashboard for route management is under development and will be released soon.

 ```console
 wrangler kv:key put --binding=[namespace] 'route-list' '[{"path":"/*","upstream":{"domain":"httpbin.org","protocol":"https"}}]'